JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

     * Resample new path contribution into the reservoir
 5. Terminate in the world cache (if the path has been wide enough)
     * Resample new path contribution into the reservoir
-6. Perform russian roulette to terminate long paths early
+6. Perform Russian roulette to terminate long paths early
 7. Loop

 At the end, you're left with a single "initial" reservoir that we can then perform temporal and spatial resampling on, before finally using it to shade the pixel.